nikasimovich/arts22/_agendas/week-4.md

 ### Homework

-- [Explainer](/projects/explainer): is Wednesday September 29th.
+- [Explainer](/projects/explainer): is due Wednesday September 29th.
 On Monday we&rsquo;ll talk about uploading your work to GitHub and have individual meetings.
 - Complete the Wikipedia in-class activity, we won&rsquo;t look at it until Monday 10/04